redox-os/book/src/ch08-02-advanced-podman-build.md

 The default **Containerfile**, `podman/redox-base-containerfile`, imports all required packages for a normal Redox build.

 However, you cannot easily add packages after the **base image** is created.
-You must add them to your own Containerfile.
+You must add them to your own Containerfile and rebuild the container image.

 Copy `podman/redox-base-containerfile` and add to the list of packages in the initial `apt-get`.
 ```sh